Deep Insanity: Manga

-A manga series with story by Norimitsu Kaihō and Makoto Fukami and art by Etorouji Shiono titled Deep Insanity: Nirvana has been serialized in Square Enix's seinen manga magazine Monthly Big Gangan since January 24, 2020.
-The manga will end serialization on March 25, 2023.
+A manga series with story by Norimitsu Kaihō and Makoto Fukami and art by Etorouji Shiono titled Deep Insanity: Nirvana has been serialized in Square Enix's seinen manga magazine Monthly Big Gangan from January 24, 2020 to March 25, 2023.
 The first two tankōbon volumes of the manga were released on September 25, 2021.

 Anime

 An anime television series by Silver Link titled Deep Insanity: The Lost Child aired from October 13 to December 29, 2021, on Tokyo MX, MBS, BS11, TVA, and AT-X. Shin Oonuma directed the series, with Kento Shimoyama handling series' composition, Kazuyuki Yamayoshi designing the characters, and Mirai Kodai Gakudan composing the series' music.
 The opening theme is "Inochi no Tomoshibi" (Light of Life) by Konomi Suzuki while the ending theme is "Shinjuiro no Kakumei" (Pearl Gray Revolution) by Kashitarō Itō.
-Funimation licensed the series outside of Asia.
-Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand; they are streaming it on their Ani-One YouTube channel and Bilibili.
+Crunchyroll (formerly Funimation) licensed the series outside of Asia for an English simulcast and simuldub.
+Medialink licensed the series in Asia-Pacific (except Australia and New Zealand); they are streaming it on their Ani-One Asia YouTube channel and Bilibili.

+Episodes

 Game

 A mobile and PC game titled Deep Insanity: Asylum was released on October 14, 2021, in Japan.
 The game is a free-to-play RPG genre title with in-app purchases.
 Game combat is skills-based, is done in “real time”, and features auto and high speed combat options.
 A preview of the game was released for Android phones on July 2, 2021, in Japan.
 The game ended service on October 31, 2022.